IDS 291. Introduction to Interdisciplinary Studies. (2 Credits)

 IDS 494.
 Senior Seminar.
 (4 Credits)

-This capstone course provides the Interdisciplinary Studies major the opportunity for integration by means of interaction with other IDS majors.
-The seminar requires full participation of students through daily reading, writing, speaking, and listening-conducted according to a central theme and common texts, drawing upon the students' varied academic experiences.
-An integrative research project is mandatory-one that is qualitative, quantitative, or creative, depending upon the major’s program of study.
+This capstone course provides the interdisciplinary studies major the opportunity for integration by means of interaction with other IDS majors.
+The seminar requires full participation of students through daily reading, writing, speaking, and listening—conducted according to a central theme and common texts, drawing upon the students’ varied academic experiences.
+An integrative research project is mandatory—one that is qualitative, quantitative, or creative, depending upon each student’s program of study.
 Required of all IDS majors, and only offered in the spring semester, it should be taken just prior to graduation.
+Prerequisite: IDS 291.

 General Education: SHAR